Change From the ground up.

 A healthy economy depends on a healthy environment.
 The agricultural economy of the San Luis Valley relies on the Rio Grande, and specifically on the San Luis Valley aquifer system - the groundwater from which has been significantly depleted to unsustainable levels due to continued pumping at a greater rate than aquifer recharge.
 The Rye Resurgence project requires all of its rye to be grown with minimal water usage to dramatically reduce reliance on groundwater and preserve the Rio Grande.

-Since its launch, the Project has contracted with 10 San Luis Valley farmers, each growing 120 acres of winter rye planted following fall potato harvest in 2023.
+At its launch, the Project contracted with 10 San Luis Valley farmers who planted 4,500 acres of winter rye following the 2023 fall potato harvest.

 Grants & Funding